Vietnam’s geographic and cultural treasures, intriguing differences from north to south and rich history secures it as an

 An, a popular stop to visit one of the many tailors and a delight to explore its streets, lined with well-preserved merchants’

 houses.
-Traveling inland and on the Perfume River is the former imperial capital of Hue, essential in Vietnamese history and
+Travelling inland and on the Perfume River is the former imperial capital of Hue, essential in Vietnamese history and

 home to a handful of sights including the Thien Mu Pagoda and Imperial City.
 Further south, soak up the atmosphere and sun in the